flowsa/codingtest/README.md

 We have a test suite but some of the tests are failing due to some bugs we've intentionally added.

-**Look through the application logic and fix it so that the tests pass.**
+**Look through the application logic and fix it so that the tests pass.
+Do not edit the tests!**

 1) Tests\Feature\TodoListTest::test_todos_list_can_only_be_updated_by_owner
 2) Tests\Feature\TodoListTest::test_todos_list_can_only_be_deleted_by_owner